kolesa-team/objective-c-style-guide/README.md

 * Indent using 4 spaces (This is a default in Xcode.
 You can verify it in `Preferences → Text Editing → Indentation`).
 Never indent with tabs.
 * Better not to have lines exceeding 100 characters.
 The option `Page guide at column: 100` from `Preferences → Text Editing → Editing` can help in this.
 * Method braces and other braces (`if`/`else`/`switch`/`while` etc.) always open on the same line as the statement but close on a new line.
-* Any piece of documentation or comment should be preceeded with a blank line.
+* Any piece of documentation or comment should be preceded with a blank line.
 Except the cases when such a block immediately follows an opening curly brace.

 **Preferred:**
 ```objc